mariodavid/mariodavid.github.io/_posts/2020-04-13-cuba-to-heroku-in-10-steps.md

 2. configure the datasource connection directly in the configuration files
 3. use profile-specific configuration files

-In the code module, add the the file <code>prod-app.properties</code> with the following content:
+In the core module, add the file <code>prod-app.properties</code> with the following content:
 {% highlight properties %}
 ###############################################################################
 #                Production Heroku Database Configuration                     #